1.What is Ebola Virus Disease (EVD)?

 - Severely ill patients require intensive supportive care.
 No licensed specific treatment or vaccine is available for use in people or animals.

-Infection occurs from direct contact (Human to Human transmission) through broken skin or mucous membranes with the blood, or other bodily fluids or secretions (stool, urine, saliva, semen) of infected people.
+Infection occurs from direct contact (human to human transmission) through broken skin or mucous membranes with the blood, or other bodily fluids or secretions (stool, urine, saliva, etc) of infected people.
 Infection can also occur if broken skin or mucous membranes of a healthy person come into contact with environments that have become contaminated with an Ebola patient’s infectious fluids such as soiled clothing, bed linen, or used needles.

 3. Who is most at risk of Ebola Virus Disease?